 Contact your healthcare provider if:

 - You are dizzy, feel nauseated, or vomit.

 - You have a headache, face pain, or feel like one or both of your ears are blocked or painful.

-- You have pain in your anus.
+- You have swelling or pain in your abdomen or rectum.

 - You have odd eye movements, or you have trouble keeping your balance.

-- You lose feeling in your arms or legs.
+- You have changes in your hearing.

 - Your neck, shoulders, or chest swell, and your voice changes.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.